scil/LaravelFly/readme.md

     PDO::ATTR_PERSISTENT => true,
 ],
 ```
 * In Mode Coroutine,coroutine can be used for mysql.
 Please compile swoole with  --enable-coroutine, then disable xdebug, xhprof, or blackfire.
 Yes, currently, swoole not compatible with them.
 Third, add `'coroutine' => true,` to config/database.
-This feature is still under dev.And you must disable xdubug or similar library.
+This feature is still under dev.And you must disable xdebug or similar library.
 ```
 'mysql' => [
     'driver' => 'mysql',
     'coroutine' => true,
 ],
 ```
-* Edit `<project_root_dir>/config/laravelfly.php`.
+* Execute `php artisan vendor:publish --tag=fly-app`  and edit `<project_root_dir>/config/laravelfly.php`.
 Note: items prefixed with "/** depends " deverve your consideration.

 ## Config examples for Third Party Serivce